 Located in the city of Gdańsk, the Basilica of Saint Mary, or Bazylika Mariacka, is one of the most famous objects of Poland’s cultural heritage.
 Among the treasures, there are the high Gothic altar and the XV century astronomical clock.
 Now it is the most visited church in Gdańsk.

 Are you planning to visit Gdańsk?
-In this article, you will find information about the largest Brick Gothic church in Poland: from interesting facts to opening hours, entrance fee and more.
+In this article, you will find useful information about the largest Brick Gothic church in Poland: from interesting facts to opening hours, entrance fee and more.
 Note: This is not a sponsored article, it includes purely my personal experience.
 All photos were taken by me.

 Where is Saint Mary’s Basilica?

 The Basilica is situated at the axis of the three main streets in the heart of the Main Town of Gdańsk.
 The building cannot be missed, as you can see it from so many places.

 Address: ul.
 Podkramarska 5 80–834, Gdańsk